microsoft/HealthBotRefArchDeploy/README.md

    Parameter Name | Type | Description
    -------------- | ---- | -----------
-   name | string | A unique name for this deployment.
+   name | string | A **unique name** for this deployment.
 All provisioned resource names will be prefixed with this name.
 This includes the web site and traffic manager FQDN's. locations | array (of strings) | Specify Azure region names (max.
 2) where the resources need to be provisioned.
-The resources will be provisioned at most 2 regions.
+The resources can be provisioned in a max. of 2 regions.
    WEBCHAT_SECRET | string | Health Bot instance **webchat_secret**.
 Retrieve this secret value from the Health Bot Portal.
 Refer to the Health Bot documentation [here](https://docs.microsoft.com/en-us/healthbot/channels/webchat).
    APP_SECRET | string | Health Bot instance **app_secret**.
 Obtain this secret value from the Health Bot Portal. appServicePlanSku | object | Use this object to specify the SKU size for the Azure App Service Plans.